cdzombak/timebot/README.md

 Slack knows your timezone, and those of your coworkers, since you’ve all set it in your Slack profile.

-Once you’ve added **timebot** to a channel, it listens for mentions of times in that channel, and automagically translates it into the correct timezone for everyone else in the channel:
+Once you’ve added **timebot** to a channel, it listens for mentions of times in that channel, and automagically translates times into the correct timezone for everyone else in the channel:

 ![Screenshot of timebot in action](docs/readme-screenshot.png)

 ## Installation

-Create a bot token in Slack, and put it in `token.txt` and then run `npm start`.
+1. Clone the repo and run `npm install`
+2. [Create a bot token](https://get.slack.help/hc/en-us/articles/215770388-Create-and-regenerate-API-tokens) in Slack.
+Put it in `token.txt`. (“Seamlessly translates times for everyone in the channel.” is a nice thing to put in the “What this bot does” field.)
+3. Run `npm start`

 ## License